Hampden Park: 1990s re–development

+Recent history

 Real Madrid were again victorious when Hampden Park hosted the 2002 UEFA Champions League Final, defeating Bayer Leverkusen, with Zinedine Zidane scoring the winning goal with a left-foot volley.
-Hampden has since hosted the 2007 UEFA Cup Final and was one of the venues for football at the 2012 Summer Olympics, hosting three matches in the men's tournament and five in the women's tournament.
+Hampden then hosted the 2007 UEFA Cup Final and was one of the venues for football at the 2012 Summer Olympics, hosting three matches in the men's tournament and five in the women's tournament.
 One of the matches was delayed after the North Korean team protested against the flag of South Korea being used mistakenly to represent their players.
 Later in 2012, a Scotland women's national football team game was played at Hampden for the first time, when it hosted the first leg of a European Championship qualifying playoff against Spain.

 Hampden was temporarily converted into an athletics stadium for the 2014 Commonwealth Games.
 It hosted its last international game before the conversion work on 15 November 2013 and Queen's Park temporarily played their home games at the Excelsior Stadium in Airdrie.
 Due to the works being carried out at the Olympic Stadium, the 2014 London Grand Prix was renamed the Glasgow Grand Prix and hosted by Hampden.
 The conversion works involved the removal of eight rows of seating, which reduced the capacity to 44,000.
 Hampden was converted back into a football stadium after the Commonwealth Games.

-SFA ownership

 With their lease on Hampden due to expire in 2020, the SFA canvassed opinion from its member clubs about where Scotland games should be played.
-In September 2018, the SFA announced an agreement to purchase the ground from Queen's Park in 2020.
-As part of the deal, Lesser Hampden is to be redeveloped and become the home stadium for Queen's Park.
+In September 2018, the SFA announced an agreement to purchase Hampden from Queen's Park.
+As part of the deal, Lesser Hampden was redeveloped and became the home stadium for Queen's Park.
 As of August 2020, the SFA had taken ownership of Hampden and a new facility was under construction at Lesser Hampden.
 Queen's Park played their last match at Hampden on 20 March 2021, as their lease expired at the end of that month.
+Queen's Park are due to move back into Hampden for the 2023–24 season, having agreed a deal with the SFA to rent the stadium while allowing the Scotland national teams to use Lesser Hampden as a training pitch.

+UEFA Euro 2020

 In September 2014, Hampden was one of 13 venues chosen to host matches in the UEFA Euro 2020 tournament.
 It held three group games and one round of sixteen match, with attendances restricted to 25% of its capacity due to the COVID-19 pandemic.

+UEFA Euro 2028

+Architects drew up plans in 2020 for a major redevelopment of Hampden, but this was contingent on a 2030 World Cup bid that did not materialise.
+The SFA instead entered a five-nation bid to host some UEFA Euro 2028 games at Hampden, which was successful.
+The SFA registered its interest in hosting a European club final at Hampden in either 2026 or 2027, but was unsuccessful.